Texas Mexican Railway: 20th century

 The Mexican government controlled the Tex-Mex from 1900 to 1982, when privatization made it part of Grupo TFM.
 The railway became on July 17, 1902.
 In 1906 it bought the Texas Mexican Northern Railway, and in 1930, the San Diego and Gulf Railway.
 They also began operating a 19 mi US government railroad from Corpus Christi to a naval air station in 1940.

 Ordered on April 22, 1938, seven Whitcomb Locomotive Works diesel locomotives were delivered between August and November of 1939.
 While some steam locomotives were kept until 1946 or 1947, they were almost never used, and the Tex-Mex is considered to be the first railway in the world to dieselize.

 The railway briefly resumed passenger service from January 31, 1986, to June 18, 1989, with the Tex-Mex Express.
 The seasonal train ran on a 157 mi route between Corpus Christi and Laredo with stops in Robstown, Alice, and Hebbronville, taking 4.5 hours.
 One daily round trip operated on Fridays, Saturdays, and Sundays during the spring and summer.

-In 1995, the expanding KCS bought 49 percent of Tex-Mex.
+In 1995, led by the vision of CEO and President Michael Haverty to connect the Chicago corridor directly to Mexico, and for the regional KCS to become a large international railroad, the company acquired a 49% stake in the Tex-Mex directly from the Mexican Government.
 At the time, the investment was considered questionable by some observers, because TM had no connection to KCSR.
-The solution would not come until 1996, when Union Pacific and Southern Pacific agreed to provide Tex-Mex with trackage rights from Robstown northbound and through the Houston area to connect with KCSR at Beaumont.
-This agreement was one of the conditions imposed by the Surface Transportation Board (STB) for the approval of the proposed merger between UP and SP.
+The solution would not come until 1996: as a result of the proposed merger between Union Pacific and Southern Pacific, KCS/TM made certain demands of the Surface Transportation Board for approval of the agreement.
+KCS/TM wanted trackage rights to enable it to connect the 380 mile distance from: Laredo, Texas, the crossing point of the TM into the United States; to Beaumont, Texas, the southern end junction of the KCS's route to Port Arthur, Texas.
+KCS/TM further requested the right to buy the virtually abandoned 91 miles of the SP "Macaroni Line", from Rosenberg to Victoria.

+In 1996, Kansas City Southern Industries won a Mexican government concession to operate the "Northeast Railroad," a potentially profitable 5,335-kilometer rail system connecting key cities and ports.
+This line, which carried a significant portion of Mexico's rail traffic and freight from the United States, was highly sought after due to its strategic location, including proximity to numerous auto assembly plants.
+The concession was operated by a new company known as Transportación Ferroviaria Mexicana (TFM), which was a joint venture of KCSI with Transportación Maritima Mexicana (TMM).
+In 2005, TMM sold its share of TFM to KCSI, prompting a rename to Kansas City Southern de México (KCSM).

 Responding to increased international trade between the US and Mexico, the railroad built a large railroad yard and intermodal freight transport facility at Laredo in 1998.
 They also won Regional Railroad of the Year that same year.